gnlca/Servito/README.md

 sudo docker run --name Servito --hostname [YOUR_HOSTNAME] -p  [EXPOSED_PORT]:3000 servito
 ```
 ### Done
-I will create a configuration page in the next release and deploy the image to docker hub
+I will create a configuration page in the next release and deploy the image to docker hub for an easier install process

 ### Enable weather
 Currently using html5 geolocation that needs https to work (will use another way to retrieve location in the next release)